Julian-Bio0404/Gaman/README.md

     + Create a club.
 Only user with trainer or League president role has access to this action
     + Club detail
     + Update club's data
+    + List club's posts
+    + List club's sponsorships
     + List club's followers
+  + **Members**
+    + List club's members
+    + Create and confirm invitation
+    + Detail, deactive, reactive or expel a member

 ## Documentation
 To see the documentation for the Gaman REST API and see how to play with it, you can:
-  - Import the Api_doc.postman_collection.json file to your Postman account.
+  - Import the Gaman.postman_collection.json file to your Postman account.
   - Or visit the documentation on: https://documenter.getpostman.com/view/15752557/UVC2FTq9

 ## Founders